-- 4.3.1 Where the trustee proposes to take remuneration based on time costs, he must first provide the creditors with detailed information in the form of a 'fees estimate'.
-A fees estimate is a written estimate that specifies: - Details of the work the trustee and his staff propose to undertake; - The hourly rate or rates the trustee and his staff propose to charge for each part of that work: - The time the trustee anticipates each part of that work will take; - Whether the trustee anticipates it will be necessary to seek approval or further approval under the Rules; and - The reasons it will be necessary to seek such approval. - 4.3.2 In addition, the trustee must give the creditors details of the expenses he considers will be, or are likely to be, incurred.
+- 4.3.1 Where the trustee proposes to take remuneration based on time costs, they must first provide the creditors with detailed information in the form of a 'fees estimate'.
+A fees estimate is a written estimate that specifies: - Details of the work the trustee and their staff propose to undertake; - The hourly rate or rates the trustee and their staff propose to charge for each part of that work; - The time the trustee anticipates each part of that work will take;

+- Whether the trustee anticipates it will be necessary to seek approval or further approval under the Rules; and - The reasons it will be necessary to seek such approval. - 4.3.2 When providing a fees estimate, the trustee should supply that information in sufficient time for creditors (including when acting through a committee) to be able to make an informed judgement about the reasonableness of the trustee's requests.
+Fees estimates should be based on all of the information available to the trustee at the time that the estimate is provided. - 4.3.3 In addition, the trustee must give the creditors details of the expenses they consider will be, or are likely to be, incurred.